MHickey2/EssenChelle-Oils/README.md

 ### 1. The Business Goals of the Website: <a name="businessgoals"></a>

-- The website is an Ecommerce site so a goal would be be to make a commerical from sales within the site.
+- The website is an E-commerce site so a goal would be be to make a commerical from sales within the site.
 - Expand the customer base for the EssenChelle Oil company.
 - Promote repeat customers and ensure the present customers have a good user experience.
 - Use Social Media to increase awareness of the Site and strategically plan future growth of the Brand.